 Howard Schomer (June 9, 1915 – June 28, 2001) was a United Nations Commission on Human Rights aide, Civil Rights activist, scholar, drafter of the Universal Declaration of Human Rights, and editor-at-large for Christian Century.
 He received a B.S. from Harvard College in 1937; a D.D. from the Chicago Theological Seminary in 1954, and was ordained as a minister in the United Church of Christ in 1941.
 He was assigned to Civilian Public Service for refusing his ministerial exemption from the draft in World War II as a conscientious objector.
 Schomer was a close associate of Dr. Martin Luther King, Jr. and remained a Civil Rights activist for his entire life.
 He served as the Chicago Theological Seminary president from (1959–1966). https://en.wikipedia.org/wiki/Howard_Schomer

 The photo below is of Howard Schomer in 1957 (a WCC photo)

 This was awarded in 1954 two years prior to his death.
-Pierre is third from the right in the photo above.
+Pierre is third from the right in the photo below.
 Daniel Thambyrajah Niles (4 May 1908—17 July 1970), the Ceylonese/Sri Lankan pastor, evangelist and president of the Ceylon Methodist Conference, who was greatly influenced by Maury, can also be seen in the photo (fifth from the right).